-- Carpool lanes and exit lanes: These are generally on the far-left on all Parisian highways, including the ring road (see below).
+- Carpool lanes and exit lanes: These are generally on the far-left on all Parisian highways, including the ring road.
 Exit lanes for those are on the far right.
 Avoid driving in the right lane unless your exit is soon.

-- Cell phones: Cellular and mobile phones as well as other electronic devices may not be used by drivers while the car is in motion.
+- Cell phones: Mobile phones as well as other electronic devices may not be used by drivers while the car is in motion.
 Hands-free devices are not permitted, either.
 Fines can be issued on the spot for breaking this rule.

 - Gas/fuel stations: There are many gas stations around the périphérique (ring road), but fewer in central Paris.
-Use Google Maps or another map app to find the one closest to you.
-You can also see this page for a list of gas stations open during late-night hours in and around Paris.
+Use Google Maps or another app to find the one closest to you.
+You can also note gas stations open during late-night hours in and around the city.

 - Toll roads: You won't generally have to pay tolls when driving in and nearby Paris exclusively.
-But traveling to or from other French cities will certainly mean having to pass through some toll roads, and fees can be rather expensive.
+But traveling to or from other French cities will mean having to pass through some toll roads, and fees can be expensive.
 Major debit and credit cards are generally accepted as payment.
-See this page to calculate how much you may have to pay on a given trip.
+Calculate your estimated payment for a given trip.

 - Horns and lights: Don't use your car horn to express frustration; it should only be used to warn other drivers, pedestrians, or cyclists of a hazard.
 The same is true of flashing your headlights: Use these to warn others only.

 - Watching out for cyclists and pedestrians: Make sure to give cyclists and pedestrians plenty of space and look for them at busy intersections.
 They don't always follow traffic laws, and in central Paris, it's essential to watch for them zipping between lanes and cutting in front of traffic even when they don't have the right of way.